pierre3/PlantUmlClassDiagramGenerator/README.md

   Specifies a relative path from the "InputPath", with a comma separated list.
 - -createAssociation: (Optional) Create object associations from references of fields and properites.
 - -allInOne: (Optional) Only if -dir is set: copy the output of all diagrams to file include.puml (this allows a PlanUMLServer to render it).
+- -attributeRequired: (Optional) When this switch is enabled, only types with "PlantUmlDiagramAttribute" in the type declaration will be output.

 examples
 ```bat